malcprentice/malcprentice.github.io/0-source/Study Skills - make a participation plan.md

 # Option 4: ALC Net Academy (max 5 points)
 * See [[Study Skills - use ALC NetAcademy]]
 * <red>New 2020 Fall</red> low scores (<30%) and unrealistic "time needed" are not accepted.
-Put some effort in or you won't get the point.
+Put some effort in or you won't get the point!

 # How to lose participation points (aka NG points)